Warship Wednesday Feb 11, 2015: Of Cyclops and Covered Wagons

 In 1922, she reemerged from the Norfolk Navy Yard dubbed USS Langley after aviation pioneer Samuel Pierpont Langley.
 Gone were her huge towers, her topside now covered with a wooden flight deck for aircraft.
 As such, she took on the nickname of “The Covered Wagon.”

 For the next 15 years, Langley served as the cradle of U.S. Naval aviation, with most of the service’s pre-WWII aviators learning their trade on her humble decks.
 In fact, she was the only carrier in the fleet, not to mention the hemisphere, until late 1927.
-She conducted a number of important firsts including launching and recovering the first Navy’s first rotary wing aircraft, a Pitcairn XOP-1 autogyro, on Sept.
+She conducted several important firsts including launching and recovering the first Navy’s first rotary-wing aircraft, a Pitcairn XOP-1 autogyro, on Sept.
 23, 1931.

 When WWII started, she was forward deployed to the Philippines and dodged incoming Japanese planes on the very first day of the War in the Pacific.
 Escaping the PI by the skin of her teeth, she worked her way south to the Dutch East Indies where she was used by the Army to deliver a load of 32 Curtiss P-40 Warhawks of the 13th USAAF Pursuit Squadron to Java.